n3bula-stars/New/README.md

 ## Our Tech Stack

 - We use Supabase for our account system
-- We use Titanium Network's ultraviolet proxy and s.
+- We use Titanium Network's ultraviolet proxy and scramjet.
-- We use a bare proxy server that links to Benrogo's proxy
 - We use games from Math 66 Games, 3kh0, and the old Selenete.cc
-- We owe our now.gg bypass to Frogie's Arcade

 ## Our Stats